Sneakyhydra/Sentinel/README.md

-# Project Sentinel
+## Description

 Voice assistant made with python 3 for Windows.
 It uses OpenAI's Whisper to convert speech to text.
 Speech Recognition is offline but online commands can be added.
 It understands English only.

 You can get the latest build from the releases section.